AI Agent Pricing

 Seat + agent fee

-SaaS platforms adding agent capabilities to existing products
+SaaS platforms adding agents to an existing product

 Base + per-outcome

-Monthly platform fee plus variable fee per result delivered
+Monthly platform fee plus a fee per result

-Agents with measurable outcomes but need baseline revenue
+Agents with measurable outcomes that still need baseline revenue

 Base + per-workflow